tymefighter/streamly/design/paths.rst

 Type Safety Requirements
 ------------------------

 * Safety against using an absolute path where a relative path is to be used and vice-versa.

-In don't care situations we should be easily able to use any type conveniently.
-Validations for absolute or relative path when constructing a path.
+  * Validations for absolute or relative path when constructing a path.
+  * We cannot append an absolute path to another path
 * Safety against using a file name where a directory name is to be used and vice-versa.
-    * In don't care situations we should be easily able to use any type conveniently.

   * Certain validations can be performed e.g. file names cannot be "." or "..".
   * We should not be appending more directory components to a file path

+In don't care situations we should be easily able to use any type conveniently or cast a type into another.
+It is desirable that the programmer can choose the safety level.
+For example, we should be able to instantiate a path type where we only worry about the distinction between Absolute and Relative paths but no distinction between files and directories or vice versa.

 Requirement Summary
 -------------------

 * minimal dependencies, specifically streamly does not depend on bytestring
 * round-tripping safety wrt to file system returned paths
-* type safety
+* type safety for different path types
 * support Posix/Windows
-* URI paths and other ways to represent paths where the separator could be different.
+* support URI paths and other ways to represent paths where the separator could be different.

 Design Considerations